 • The smallest nick in the rubber’s edge will cause streaks.
 If the nick is only on one edge, you can pull the rubber out of the squeegee and use the sharper edge.

-• Ensure that the rubber is hanging out from both ends of the squeegee channel by about half a centimeter or 5mm.
+• Ensure that the rubber is hanging out from both ends of the squeegee channel by about half a centimetre or 5mm.
 This helps prevents any damage to window frames, painted surfaces, edges, etc.

 • Finally, check that your squeegee channel is straight and not bent or bowed.

-• Handy Hint: Change your squeegee rubber often.
+Change your squeegee rubber often.
 For best results, use a new window squeegee rubber after 4 to 6 hours of continual use.

-3. How to hold a window squeegee right
+3. How to hold a window squeegee right.

-Two of the biggest mistakes you can make when using a window squeegee is to hold the handle too tight and apply too much pressure onto the window with the tool.
+Two of the biggest mistakes you can make when using a window squeegee is holding the handle too tight and applying too much pressure onto the window with the tool.
 You may be experiencing streaking on the glass and if you’re like most people your instinct will be to try and push harder on the squeegee.
 This actually has the opposite result because when you push your squeegee to the glass you stop squeegeeing with the sharp edge of the rubber and start squeegeeing with the flat dull side of the squeegee rubber.

-1. Hold the window squeegee handle with the light pressure.
+1. Hold the window squeegee handle with light pressure.
 It’s very easy.
 The key is to relax and just let the window squeegee sit in your hand.
 Relax your wrist, arm, and shoulder too.
 Hold the squeegee just tight enough so that you have control of the tool.

 2. Simply resting the squeegee on the glass should be all the pressure it needs to do a great job.
-Let the weight of the squeegee apply the pressure not your hand.
+Let the weight of the squeegee apply the pressure, not your hand.
 Being tight and tense will tire your hand out quickly and will cause you to apply excess pressure on the glass.
 Less pressure is better for your body and the glass.
 If the squeegee requires more pressure to clean, then it’s time to replace its rubber.
 Most professional window cleaners change them daily or every 4-6 hours of continual use.

-Handy Hint: Gently grip the squeegee handle.
+Gently grip the squeegee handle.
 Then try this for practice.
 Squeegee across the window using different amounts of pressure.
 First squeegee across a washed window with normal pressure, then squeegee with half pressure, then squeegee with half pressure again.
 Observe what works better.
 And remember to wipe the edges.